huggingface/transformers/docs/source/add_new_model.rst

 From experience, we can tell you that the most important things to keep in mind when adding a model are:

 -  Don’t reinvent the wheel!
-Most parts of the code you will add for the new 🤗 Transformers model already exists somewhere in 🤗 Transformers.
+Most parts of the code you will add for the new 🤗 Transformers model already exist somewhere in 🤗 Transformers.
 Take some time to find similar, already existing models and tokenizers you can copy from. `grep <https://www.gnu.org/software/grep/>`__ and `rg <https://github.com/BurntSushi/ripgrep>`__ are your friends.